ebanner/tampadevs/src/speaker/index.md

 Also if you do a talk your also welcome to do intro talks for upcoming meetups!

+Topics are anything a software developer might want to know.
+Past topics we've done are on React, Git, DevOps, Game Dev, Typescript, IoT, Cloud architecture, etc to give some examples.
+We're always open to new ideas or do similar talks to ones we've done in the past

+Non-specific software topics like SEO, entreuprenuership, life skills, UX design, etc are also welcome too!

+Check out our past [talks](https://tampadevs.com/talks) for inspiration

+And upcoming events [here](https://www.meetup.com/tampadevs/events/) for reference

 ## Are you interested?

 If your interested in these things, here's how to get started.
 We'll need a few things from you, these are for posting to the meetup event for advertising